mklopotek/50-codewars-exercises-achieving-2021-goals/README.md

 #### Well...
 Last year I have solved as many as 0 exercises on edabit or codewars.
 This year should be should be more effective.
+I'm starting with codewars.

-We're starting with codewars tasks.
-Keep fingers crossed.
+#### Keep fingers crossed.

 ----